Skip to content

 The audit captures the active LLM exposure level for every inference workflow:

-mcp_curate_answeractivity logs the active exposure in its start/end records. - If the agent’s deterministic leak scanner ever caught the language model trying to quote a row value the project’s exposure level forbids, the run carries a
+• If the agent’s leak scanner ever catches an answer trying to quote a value the project’s exposure level forbids, the run is marked and an event lands on the Activity page.

 Together these let you answer questions like “was this advisory project ever asked for raw rows, and did the agent comply?” without leaving the audit page.